svmx116/BOTW-Trainer/README.md

 - Edit health, stamina, and rupees
 - Modify weapons and inventory
-- Moon Jump, Speed Hack, No Clip
+- Moon Jump, speed
 - Infinite resources

 ---

 ## Credits

-Created by **svmx116**
+Built from **joffnerd**'s Archive

 ---

 ## Disclaimer

 Use at your own risk.
-Always back up your save files.